logicalgraphs/crypto-n-rust/src/pivot/quizzes/quiz18/BUIDLn.md

 1. pay coingecko
 2. introduce a wait-loop on a 'Throttled'-response
-3. break apart $PIVOTS into smaller chunks.
+3. break apart $QUOTES into smaller chunks.

 I chose option 2 by adding a `task::sleep()` to the [snarf-call](../../swerve/snarf.rs#L82-L101)